egar1296/climate-change-comments-youtube/README.md

 4. For the CONCOR analysis, use UCINET 6 software as described in the methodology section.

 ## Data Sources
 The datasets used for this analysis are included in this repository.
-You can find the data sources in the `data and results/` directory and instructions for data collection in the respective R scripts in the `scripts/` directory.
+You can find the data sources in the `data/` directory and instructions for data collection in the respective R scripts in the `scripts/` directory.

 ## Dependencies
 Make sure you have R and any required R packages installed.
 Dependencies are listed within the R scripts themselves.